Clayton-Tso/First-Vnet-Conifguration/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network from unauthorized connections.
+Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network from unauthorized connections. load balancer was used to ensure incoming traffics through the firewall are evenly distrubtured to 3 VMs to ensure there is isnt an overload of usage and also to maintain server efficiency.
+A jumpbox VM was created to be used as the sole link to the 3 VMs via SSH private keys while the 3 VMs contain the SSH public keys; this method creates a secure connection that can only be established through the jumpbox as a added security measure to restricts accessibility and also ensure limited exposure of the servers to the internet
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_